Jyason696/AIST1110Project/README.md

 # AIST1110Project
 This is the project done by group 6

+# Before running the game
+Delete the dummy .env file and replace it with a .env file, where file inside should be
+'''
+AZURE_API_KEY='replace this with your key'
+'''

 # Game flow
 1. Run the source code
 2. A gui will appear